USDepartmentofLabor/UI-Claimant-Experience-NJ-Pilot/.github/PULL_REQUEST_TEMPLATE.md

 A before image is optional and can be included at the submitter's discretion.

 Consider using an animated image to show an entire workflow.
-You may want to use GIPHY CAPTURE for this! 📸
+You may want to use [GIPHY Capture](https://giphy.com/apps/giphycapture) for this! 📸

 _Please frame images to show useful context but also highlight the affected regions._
 --->